braxeatssnacks/project-utopia/README.md

 ## Project Utopia

 you know what time it is

-electron wrapped express app
+electron wrapped express app -- this project is wild lol

+this is the local portion, and primary component of the product: the interface through which a user will play a game and code in real time

-!!! set personal configurations in config.json
+!!! set personal configurations in `config.json`

 ##### DIRECTORY STRUCTURE

 * _app/_ - `meat & potatoes`
     * _controllers/_ - `app routing and logic`
     * _models/_ - `data representation, implementation & storage`
-    * _middlewares/_ - `process incoming requests before handling them to routes`
     * _public/_ - `static file container`
         * _css/_
         * _img/_